tendermint/spec/spec/consensus/proposer-based-timestamp/pbts-sysmodel_002_draft.md

-To avoid an excessive level detail in the parameters and guarantees of synchronized clocks, we adopt a single system parameter `PRECISION` to encapsulate the potential inaccuracy of the synchronization mechanisms, and the temporary drifts of local clocks from real time.
+To avoid an excessive level detail in the parameters and guarantees of synchronized clocks, we adopt a single system parameter `PRECISION` to encapsulate the potential inaccuracy of the synchronization mechanisms, and drifts of local clocks from real time.

 #### **[PBTS-CLOCK-PRECISION.0]**